tshepang/blog/content/my-first-server.md

 And no, I still don't know yet what I'll use this for.
 Maybe I'll host my blog there, moving it from the GitHub service.
-Regardless, it's nice to have a machine accesible from anywhere on the web.
+Regardless, it's nice to have a machine accessible from anywhere on the web.

   [my blog]: http://tshepang.github.io/tags/blogging
   [GitHub Pages]: http://pages.github.com